-Lake Hartwell in GA/SC would be my second choice.
+Lake Hartwell in Georgia and South Carolina would be my second choice.
 This place is loaded with big fat fish.
 There is plenty to do in the area while not fishing.
 I love eating, and there is some good restaurants around this area.
 But the fishing is fantastic.

 Now, what are two lakes that you have never been that are on your bass fishing bucket list and why?

 Lake Guntersville is #1.
 We drive right across it every year on our way to Alabama.
 It looks unbelievable.
 I am a big time jigger, and I don’t think you could get any better than this lake.